zio/zio/docs/howto/interop/with-cats-effect.md

 val fs2stream = ZStream.fromChunks(Chunk(1, 2, 3, 4)).toFs2Stream
 ```

-## ZQueue
+## Using ZQueue with Cats Effect
 The `interop-cats` library has an `import zio.interop.Queue` package to lift creation of `ZQueue` effect from `UIO[Queue[A]]` to `F[Queue[F, A]]` which enables us to run `ZQueue` under Cats Effect runtime.
 It supports all variants of `ZQueue` like `bounded`, `unbounded`, `sliding` and `dropping`.

 ```scala
 def bounded[F[+_], A](capacity: Int)(implicit R: Runtime[ZEnv], F: LiftIO[F]): F[Queue[F, A]]
 ```

+### Cats Effect 2.x

-In the following example, we are going to lift the `ZQueue` creation effect to Cats `IO` effect:
+In the following example, we are going to lift the `ZQueue` creation effect to Cats `IO` effect.
+If we are integrating with 2.x Cats Effect library, this snippet works properly:

 ```scala
 import zio.interop.Queue